Why Type of Insurance Does a Moving Company Require?

 An umbrella policy covers specific liability claims that aren’t covered under generalized coverage.
 It protects against claims above what you’d experience in particular situations.

 If a moving company faced a claim of $500,000 with $300,000 in general liability, the umbrella policy would cover the “gap” between those two figures.
-This insurance can also include items like privacy invasion, wrongful entry, and malicious prosecution.
+This insurance can also include privacy invasion, wrongful entry, and malicious prosecution.

 Do Movers Need to Be Bonded?